-The SalibaLab is based in the Department of Materials Engineering (MaWi) at the Techniche Universtität Darmstadt and the Forschungszentrum Jülich,Germany.
+The SalibaLab is based in the Institute for Photovoltaics (ipv) at the University of Stuttgart and the Forschungszentrum Jülich,Germany.
 We have a number of ongoing collaborations both nationally and internationally.
 If you are interested in working in a dynamic, collaborative, interdisciplinary environment with diverse, world-leading researchers on some of the hottest topics in optoelectronics, please get in touch.

 José Juan Jeronimo Rendon

-José Juan Jeronimo Rendon is a PhD student in Prof. Michael Saliba’s group at the Technische Universität Darmstadt, Germany.
+José Juan Jeronimo Rendon is a PhD student in Prof. Michael Saliba’s group at the University of Stuttgart, Germany.
 Currently, he is working on perovskite optoelectronics materials applications.
 He received his M. Sc degree in Semiconductors devices in 2019 from Benemérita Universidad Autónoma de Puebla, Mexico, working on Development of Perovskite solar cells with mixing of organic and inorganic cations with IR thermal treatment.
 He was an internship half a year at the Adolphe Merkle Institute (AMI), Fribourg, Switzerland under the supervision of Prof. Michael Saliba.

 Mayank Kedia is a Ph.D. student joined the group in Feb 2020.
 His research interest is in perovskite optoelectronics, focusing on LEDs and low-temperature processing of perovskite materials.